 Bookings is currently only available to customers with Office 365 Business Premium plans.
 Bookings is a way for firms to provide a way for clients to schedule appointments through an online calendar.
-This model has been used by many other businesses, including consultants, dental offices and financial service providers.
-Bookings allows your clients to book appointments with you via your website, blog, social media page or mobile apps.
-Clients (and staff) can easily book appointments, reschedule or cancel, send email or text notifications and more.
+This model has been used by many other businesses, including consultants, dental offices, and financial service providers.
+Bookings allow your clients to book appointments with you via your website, blog, social media page, or mobile apps.
+Clients (and staff) can easily book appointments, reschedule or cancel, send email or text notifications, and more.
 Bookings displays bookings for each lawyer in the firm, and far more.

 Catherine Sanders Reach (@CatherineReach) is Director, Law Practice Management and Technology, for the Chicago Bar Association.
 She was previously Director of the American Bar Association’s Legal Technology Resource Center for over 10 years.

 Tom Lambotte: Two Useful Outlook Plug-ins for Mac Lawyers

 Lately, the Mac OS has been receiving lots of love from Microsoft.
 In March 2016, Microsoft added support for add-ins in Outlook for Mac.
 Add-ins are basically extensions that add more functionality and tie to a variety of external systems.
 Although plug-ins for Outlook have long existed for Windows users, they have never been on the Mac.
 This is an exciting development for Mac users.
 To access plug-ins, simply click on the Office Store icon on the Outlook ribbon (once you have updated your software).

 Here are two of the most useful plug-ins for lawyers: